DuncanCragg/OnexOS/README.md

 ### What's different about this one?

-It has no apps or applications!
+It manifests a virtual world!

 ### Oh, OK.
 Why would you do that?

-Well, without apps, there can be no "app trap"!

-### What's the "app trap"?

-Apps - and their backing services - prevent our digital property working together.

-### Give me an example of our "digital property working together" in _your_ OS.

-OK: I could pin the reading from my thermostat into your slide deck, with your permission, and it will continue to be "live" there.

-### Ah yes, I can see that my slides app won't support that!

-Nor will my home automation app.
+Well, because the Metaverse should be the foundation of everything computers do!

-### Cool.
-So, without apps, what do you see on boot-up?
+### Very bold, and abstract, but what do you see on boot-up?

-You're dropped immediately into a shared 3D space.
+You're dropped immediately into a 3D space: a "Parallel Digital Reality".

-### Wow.
-Why 3D?

-It's a "Parallel Digital Reality".

 ### Oh, like AR, VR - Spatial Computing?

 Yes.
+But unlike Spatial Computing, there are no apps.

+### OK, so how is all of our stuff, our data, managed?

-Now that we're free from apps, all of our digital property can be easily snapped together within a single, seamless, shared space.
+All of our digital property is placed within this single, seamless, shared space.

-### So you build in 3D?
+### Right, but how do you do anything?

+Everything can be easily snapped together how we like.

+### And "snapping" together is all we need?

-Yes.
-Here, everything just works like reality.
-So you have rooms with calendars and notes pinned to the walls.
+Mostly: here, everything just works like it would in reality.

+So you have rooms with stuff pinned to the walls.

 ### Pinning and snapping: sounds like LEGO!

 It should be that easy, yes.
-All that is achieved through the pervasive use of "links".
+All achieved through the pervasive use of "links".

 ### Links?
 Like URLs?

 Like enhanced URLs, yes!
-Links are handles onto every piece of digital property that we
+Links are handles onto every piece of digital property that we own.

+### Every piece?

-own: all world objects from a single paragraph or flower petal up to libraries and forests can be grabbed by their links.
+All world objects from a flower petal up to a forest can be grabbed by their links.

+### And these enhanced URLs work between my objects and yours?

+Yes, exactly: this is a distributed OS; we build this space together.

+### Across all of our devices?

+Yes, it works Local-first and peer-to-peer.

 ----------------

 OnexOS builds a single, seamless, global, live data fabric, owned by everyone and by no-one.

+The first target of OnexOS is to manifest a single, open, P2P Metaverse, in analogy to the Web.

-With OnexOS, we can reclaim control, sovereignty and empowerment over our own devices, digital property and identities.
+The vision of OnexOS if for us all to reclaim control, sovereignty and empowerment over our own devices, digital property and identities.

 ----------------